Alexsa6ko94/devops-essentials-sample-app/README.md

 # devops-essentials-sample-app

-This is a simple sample application intended to be used alongside the labs for DevOps Essentials.
+This is a simple sample application using Jenkins pipelines and gradle for commiting to staggin server and then to production.